xivapi/static/src/content/docs/docs/guides/search.md

 If a response contains a subset of the full result set, a cursor value is provided in the `next` property.
-Further results may be obtained by passing this value to the `cursor` property in a new request.
-When querying a cursor, the `sheets` and `query` parameters are ignored, as the cursor is already operating on a previous request's dataset.
+Further results may be obtained by passing this value to the `cursor` parameter in a new request.
+When querying with a cursor, the `sheets` and `query` parameters are ignored, as the cursor is already operating on a previous request's dataset.

 [sheets-multiple-rows]: /docs/guides/sheets/#multiple-rows